lucalullo/neuro-tabular/README.md

 dataset-aware categorical embedding widths, optional numerical embeddings and feature gating, while preserving the scikit-learn estimator interface.

-This repository is an alpha release candidate.
+NeuroTabular 0.2.0 is an experimental pre-1.0 release.
 It is suitable for controlled experiments and reproducible evaluation; it is not a claim that a neural model will outperform gradient-boosted trees on every tabular dataset.

 ## Highlights in 0.2.0